-Why are there Cockroaches in My House?
+Why Are There Cockroaches in My House?

 This is always the question people ask when they see a cockroach scurry across a floor or countertop.
-While we often picture a disgusting slum as the setting for roaches, the reality is that they are very resourceful and can find reasons to be even in tidiest of homes.
+While we often picture a disgusting slum as the setting for roaches, the reality is that they are very resourceful and can find reasons to be even in the tidiest of homes.

 Cockroaches are predominantly looking for food, water, and shelter to lay eggs in.
 If your house is messy or there is uncovered food being stored (including pet food), it can be an invitation for them to feast.
 This is one of the most controllable elements of cockroach prevention.

 Dampness, moisture, and standing water can also attract cockroaches – especially in the Arizona desert.
-You should do your best to eliminate these sources, but at some point a cockroach may be able to find small water sources that you aren’t able to see or normally take care of proactively.
+You should do your best to eliminate these sources, but at some point, a cockroach may be able to find small water sources that you aren’t able to see or normally take care of proactively.